 I’ve seen a lot of recipes calling for eggs to be at room temperature, most commonly in cakes.
 I used to ignore this when I was new at baking because I never knew the importance of having the egg in room temperature.
 When I got more and more into baking, I started doing research and that is when I realized I should be paying attention to instruction like this.
 Why so?
 Egg temperature is crucial to the success of baked products.
 Room temperature eggs binds liquid and fats easily, thus creating a smooth batter.
 A cake batter that uses cold egg will have thicker consistency, it will not fall down as fluid and smooth as the cake batter that uses room temperature egg.
 For me, the easiest way to imagine this is using cold egg is like adding gel like ingredient in the batter, and using a room temperature egg is like using more liquid into the batter.
 More liquid means the consistency is more fluid, smooth and velvety.
 In case of whipping egg white, egg white whipped better when egg is at room temperature.

-If you need to separate egg white from egg yolk, it is always easier to do it while the egg is still cold, if coming from the fridge.
-There is a smaller chance of breaking the egg yolk while you are separating it.
-Also, if you do not have time to wait for the egg to be at room temperature, simply submerge the egg in warm water for 5-10 minutes and leave it there while you are preparing the rest of your ingredients.
+If you need to separate egg white from egg yolk, it is always easier to do it while the egg is still cold, that is if it is coming from the refrigerator.
+Doing this while the egg is cold lessen the chance of breaking the egg yolk while you are separating it.
+You will be able to tell the difference when you try to separate a cold egg to a room temperature egg.
+The egg white of a cold egg is more compact while a warm egg will be more runny and fluid.

 Better Safe than Sorry: Cook it to at least 160F